ansible/awx/docs/docsite/rst/administration/instances.rst

 Simple topology
 ~~~~~~~~~~~~~~~~

-One of the ways to expand job capacity is to create a standalone execution node can be added to run alongside the Kubernetes deployment of AWX.
+One of the ways to expand job capacity is to create a standalone execution node that can be added to run alongside the Kubernetes deployment of AWX.
 These machines will not be a part of the AWX Kubernetes cluster.
 The control nodes running in the cluster will connect and submit work to these machines via Receptor.
 The machines are registered in AWX as type "execution" instances, meaning they will only be used to run AWX jobs, not dispatch work or handle web requests as control nodes do.

 Hop nodes can be added to sit between the control plane of AWX and standalone execution nodes.
 These machines will not be a part of the AWX Kubernetes cluster and they will be registered in AWX as node type "hop", meaning they will only handle inbound and outbound traffic for otherwise unreachable nodes in a different or more strict network.